 One of the great things about living alone is that you don’t have to compromise.
 If you have a quirky sense of style you can embrace it without having to worry about what anyone else will think.
 Want to paint the walls bright pink?
 Go for it!
 Want to display a piece of art that everyone else thinks is hideous?
 Display away!
 When your home is yours alone you don’t have to make excuses for any of the things you like, so decorate with confidence and embrace your quirky sense of style.

 Decorate Like a Grownup

 Embracing your quirks is one thing, but decorating your home like it’s a dorm room is another.
-When you’re trying to create a well-designed and well-thought out home for yourself it’s important to try to achieve a certain level of maturity.
+When you’re trying to create a well-designed and well-thought-out home for yourself it’s important to try to achieve a certain level of maturity.
 This doesn't mean you need to abandon your style, but rather you need to take it up a notch.
 For instance, if you love old movie posters and used to cover your walls in them you can still do it - just make sure they're in nice frames rather than taped onto the wall.
-For more examples check out the article below.

 Control the Clutter

 Don’t let living alone be an excuse for being messy.
 It's easy when you're the only one living there, but it can be detrimental.
 When clutter takes over it can have all kinds of negative effects that go far beyond just having a messy house.
 Clutter can spill over into our personal lives and have a negative emotional impact.
 Keeping your home clean and organized helps create a feeling of relaxation and order, so try to pick up after yourself and don't allow clutter to gather - whether anyone else is going to see it or not.